Alex3397/every-new-manjaro-setup-config/README.md

 $ sudo systemctl status logstash.service
 ```

 If no error occurs, that's all you need to do.
-Otherwise, you know what you gotta do.

 ### Configuring ngnix